turingschool/gear-up/privilege_and_empathy.markdown

 ##### Why

-Today's exercise is intended to help all the individuals in your class develop awareness and empathy around privilege so that you can make meaningfully changes to how you interact in your remaining 5 months together.
+Today's exercise is intended to help all the individuals in your class develop awareness and empathy around privilege so that you can make meaningful changes to how you interact in your remaining 5 months together.
 Pivoting the discussion towards real life, right now, helps us continue to direct this conversation from something cerebral to something that makes a difference in people's lives today.

 #### 5. We'll wrap with some private reflection.